djacobow/pidog2/rpi_lib/flashing/flashing_instructions.md

       id    = "rpi_pidog_gpio";
       desc  = "Program a PiDog from the RPi GPIO lines";
       type  = "linuxgpio";
-      reset = 24;
+      reset = ~24;
       sck   = 11;
       mosi  = 10;
       miso  = 9;
     ;
     ```

+ 3. Disable the actual power switching

+    The first step in programming an AVR chip is to reset it.
+    Unfortunately, that will result in the power being immediately
+    cut to the RPi.
+That won't work at all!

+    We need to make sure that doesn't happen.
+There are two ways
+    to this:

+        a. shutdown the RPi, remove the USB cable from the
+           PiDog, and attach it instead to the RPi

+        b. attach a jumper on the power pins, bridging the VCC
+           and switched VCC pins.
+The power pins are the 2x2
+           header in the upper left, and when the jumper is in
+           the correct position, it will be connecting the top
+           and bottom pins on the RIGHT side.
+(When not in use,
+           you can store the jumper on the left side.)

- 3. Check that the programmer can talk to the device
+ 4. Check that the programmer can talk to the device

     ```
     $ sudo avrdude -C avrdude-gpio.conf -c rpi_pidog_gpio -p t84